Updated: May 22, 2022

 What does the tour include?

-The tour meets at the Royal Livingstone Hotel and included a boat ride along the Zambezi River, a hike on Livingstone Island, lunch, and a visit to Angel’s Pool on the edge of Victoria Falls.
-We had three guides with us at all times on a tour of just 8 people.
-Our guide also took our cameras while we were in the falls and took several pictures of us as we were adventuring into the falls which was great.
+The tour met at the Royal Livingstone Hotel and included a boat ride along the Zambezi River, a hike on Livingstone Island, lunch, and a visit to Angel’s Pool on the edge of Victoria Falls.
+We had three guides with us at all times on a tour of just eight people.
+Our guide also held our cameras while we were in the falls and took several pictures of us as we were adventuring into the falls, which was great.
 The staff was so professional, clear, and helpful the entire time.

 How much and when was the tour?

 There are five different times you can book the tour.
 The first one starts at 7:30 am, and they are staggered every two hours through the afternoon.
 The lunch and high tea options cost $140, but breakfast trips (called Livingstone Breezer on their website) is only $100 but includes the same things as the lunch and high tea options.
 We chose to save the $40 and go with the late morning option.
 No matter which tour you take, they all include the edge of Victoria Falls and a meal.

 You arrive at the Royal Livingstone and take a short boat ride to Livingstone Island right in the center of Victoria Falls.
 When you arrive, you receive a welcome drink and hear about the history of the island.